ethz-asl/background_foreground_segmentation/README.md

 ds = tfds.load('MeshdistPseudolabelsDenseDepth', split='office3_densedepth20_dyn_cam2') # dense + depth
 ```

 To reproduce single-task and multi-task training results with dense pseudo-label, use the command in `/experiment_cfg/dense_label_experiments.md`.
-For Xavier set-up, have a looka at `xavier_setup.md`.
+For Xavier set-up, have a look at `xavier_setup.md`.
 The final results from the report are then analyzed in `/notebooks/dense_labels_training_results.ipynb`.
-Visualizations can be found in `/notebooks/dense_labels_visualizations`.
+Visualizations can be found in `/notebooks/dense_labels_visualizations.ipynb`.